AiryAir/desk-lighting/README.md

 I have a small storage loft above my desk so I just stuck it to the bottom of that.
 I can just turn my lights off and work with the desktop lights I made on my own.

-It does look kinda cool, check it out:
+Low light on my phone aint great but trust me it looks goooooooood in real life :)))

-Low light on my phone aint great but trust me it looks goooooooood in real life
+Check it out:

 ## Images
 ![image1](https://github.com/AiryAir/desktop-lighting/blob/main/images/image1.jpg)